atk4/data/docs/sql.rst

     }

 Or define your pure model, then extend it to add SQL capabilities.
-Note that using single model with cross-persistences should still be possible, so you should be able to retrieve model data from stored procedure then cache it.
+Note that using single model with cross-persistencies should still be possible, so you should be able to retrieve model data from stored procedure then cache it.

 as a Model method